The-Farmers/ScamSensei/README.md

 ## Disclaimer

 Scam Sensei is a tool designed to assist users in identifying potential scam emails, but it cannot guarantee 100% accuracy.
 It is always recommended to exercise caution and consider additional factors before taking any action based on the results provided by Scam Sensei.
-This README was generated with ChatGPT 3.5 and perfected by the makers of Scam Sensei.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to modify and distribute it according to the terms of the license.

-## Contact
+## Feedback

-If you have any questions, suggestions, or encounter any issues while using Scam Sensei, please reach out to us at `askscamsensei@gmail.com`.
+If you have any questions, suggestions, or encounter any issues while using Scam Sensei, please record your feedback by creating a new issue in the [ScamSensei Issue Tracker](https://github.com/The-Farmers/ScamSensei/issues).
 We value your feedback and will respond as soon as possible.

+> This README was generated with ChatGPT 3.5 and perfected by the makers of Scam Sensei.